Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. Run tests for the files by experimenting with different operations to verify the working of the calculator.

-1. To get the weather data from weather APIs, first sign in to the OpenWeatherMap API website (https://openweathermap.org/) and on the dropdown of your user profile in the top right, click **My API keys**.
-You can either use the default API key or create a new one for to get the weather data using code.
+1. To get the weather data from weather APIs, first sign in to the OpenWeatherMap API website (https://openweathermap.org/), and on the dropdown of your user profile in the top right, click **My API keys**.
+You can either use the default API key or create a new one to get the weather data using code.

    ![](../../media/weather-api-keys.png)

-1. Open GitHub Copilot chat window and ask GitHub Copilot to create a Python/JS based app to get weather data from weather APIs.
+1. Open the GitHub Copilot chat window and ask GitHub Copilot to create a Python/JS-based app to get weather data from weather APIs.

    ![](../../media/copilot-weather-api.png)